 This is nonsensical.
 The idea that North Korea could of killed 30 to 40 million people had we attacked them has zero basis in reality.

-For starters, the vast majority of North Korea’s conventional artillery are not in a position to reach Seoul and they suck at ranging it anyway.
+For starters, the vast majority of North Korea’s conventional artillery is not in a position to reach Seoul and they suck at ranging it anyway.
 That’s something we’ve seen when they tried to bombard a South Korean island some years ago.
 Only 20% of shells even made it to land, much less on target.
-Their ballistic missiles wouldn’t carry nuclear weapons at this juncture as their technology isn’t quite there yet and they’d almost certainly be shot down by our missile defense systems anyway.
+Their ballistic missiles wouldn’t carry nuclear weapons at this juncture as their technology isn’t quite there yet and they’d be almost certainly be shot down by our missile defense systems anyway.

 There’s actually not that much fire power that could make it through to the populated areas in a live fire situation (I realize there are lots of doomsday predictions out there, but I don’t buy them based on my research of their capabilities).

 I won’t belabor the point, but I’m one that believes we could actually attack North Korea with very few civilian casualties in the South.
 Most of their capabilities would be destroyed before they’d even have time to react.
-Just as the death tolls were insanely overestimated in the first Gulf War (tens of thousands vs. the few hundred that ultimately died), I think a lot of the estimates you see floating around on a North Korea attack are to scare monger by those who simply oppose military action.
+Just as the death tolls were insanely overestimated in the first Gulf War (tens of thousands vs. the few hundred that ultimately died), I think a lot of the estimates you see floating around on a North Korea attack are mostly garbage to scare monger by those who simply oppose military action.

-That’s not to say there’s no risk, but by positing that the human toil of an attack would be so ridiculously, unrealistically large, the President is essentially taking military action off the table.
+That’s not to say there’s no risk, but by positing that the human toil of an attack would be so ridiculously, unrealistically large the President is essentially taking military action off the table.
 How can we attack the North Koreans now if we really think 30 to 40 million people will die?
-From a negotiating standpoint, showing your cards in that way is a big mistake and exactly the kind of thing Trump insisted he wouldn’t do.
+From a negotiation standpoint, showing your cards in that way is a big mistake and exactly the kind of thing Trump insisted he wouldn’t do.

 Lazy rhetoric like this hurts the President’s cause in the end.
 Over the past six months, it appeared he had cleaned his act up in regards to just saying outright stupid things (I realize some of the insults on twitter bother people but that’s not my concern here).
 There was a regression the past few days that is disappointing.
 Someone in the West Wing needs to explain how idiotic he sounds, even if it risks their job to do so.